-The term 'Tulip Mania' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Tulip Mania' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Tulip Mania refers to the very first recorded massive financial bubble in the world.
 In what today sounds like a crazy fascination, the Dutch people became obsessed with the unusual flowers in the 1600s.
 Over a period of several years, practically everyone got in on the craze of purchasing these flowers’ bulbs for every increasingly higher prices.
 They reached a price level not seen before or since in world history as a result.
 At one point during the mania, the average cost for one tulip flower was greater than the yearly wages of a skilled laborer at 4,000 florins (Netherlands currency in that day and age).

 Dutch Tulip Mania is a classic, textbook example of the various stages in the bubble cycle.
 In these bubbles, investors get so caught up in the experience that they become irrational with their expectations as the bubble inflates.
 These psychological and mental biases towards the asset in question cause a stratospheric rise in the price of the sector or asset.
 Continuously positive feedback allows for the prices to keep rising.
 One day, investors wake up to realize that all they are holding is a tulip, for which they sold their houses to purchase.